EVORA-project/evora-ontology/models/docs/MaterialSafetyDataSheet.md

     name: toxicologicalInformation
-    description: Details on the potential health effects of the product, including routes of exposure (inhalation, ingestion, skin, eye contact), acute and chronic toxicity and symptoms of exposure
+    description: Details on the potential health effects of the product, including routes of exposure (inhalation, ingestion, skin, eye contact), acute and chronic toxicity and symptoms of exposure.
     title: toxicological information
     domain_of:
     - MaterialSafetyDataSheet